 Always configure your network devices and computers to allow the largest MTU common to all of them.
 MTP can take advantage of Super Jumbo frames up to 60 kilobytes.
 See your software documentation for instructions on taking advantage of larger MTU support.

-The most recent stable build of any operating system will generally provide better performance.
-For high speed networking with Windows, you should avoid XP or Vista and instead use Windows 7, Server 2012, or later.
-For the best performance, particularly at multigigabit speeds, avoid Windows entirely.
+The most recent stable build of any operating system will generally provide better performance than older versions.
+For high speed networking with Windows, use Windows Server 2012 or later.
+For the best performance, particularly at multigigabit speeds, avoid Windows.

 If you are using Linux, FreeBSD, Solaris 8, or Solaris 9, see Tech Note 0024 for important information about UDP buffer limits.

 For minimum operating system version requirements, see Tech Note 0004.